 Here you can find my free crochet pattern of the Lovely heart hat with normal crochet stitches.
 This hat is great for Valentine’s Day.

-I have two versions of this lovely heart bun hat: one is made with normal single crochet stitches, and my other version is made with the knit stitch.
+I have two versions of this lovely heart bun hat: one is made with normal single crochet stitches which works up fast, and my other version is made with the knit stitch which takes a bit more time.
+The end result is different, the knit stitch version looks like a knitted hat which is a very nice effect!
 Click here for my lovely heart bun hat knit stitch version.

 I’ve made a video tutorial explaining how to make this lovely heart bun hat.